Render a volume

 # Now, compute the projection integral

-integrated_potential = compute_projection(voxel_potential)
+integrated_potential = compute_projection(voxel_potential, config)

 # ... and plot